General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - The disappearance of which objects prompts Inspector Campbell to go to the Peaky Blinders within the first place?

-- What does the slang time period ‘Tokyo’ consult with in Peaky Blinders?
+- What does the slang time period ‘Tokyo’ seek advice from in Peaky Blinders?

 Answers